-The registered nurse (clinical nurse manager) assesses, plans and reviews residents' needs, outcomes, and goals with the resident and/or family/whānau input.
-Care plans demonstrate service integration and are reviewed at least six monthly.
-Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.
+The registered nurses assess, plan and review residents' needs, outcomes, and goals with the resident and/or family/whānau input.
+Care plans demonstrate service integration and are reviewed at least six-monthly.
+Resident files included medical notes by the contracted nurse practitioner and visiting allied health professionals.

-The service facilitates opportunities for Māori to participate in te ao Māori through the use of Māori language, dual language signage, movies, entertainers, quizzes, and Māori celebratory events.
+The service facilitates opportunities for Māori to participate in te ao Māori using Māori language, dual language signage, movies, entertainers, quizzes, and Māori celebratory events.
 Community links are maintained.

 Medication policies reflect legislative requirements and guidelines.
 All staff responsible for administration of medication complete education and medication competencies.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the nurse practitioner.

 The kitchen staff cater to individual cultural and dietary requirements.
 Staff apply Māori practices in line with tapu and noa.
+Nutritious snacks are available 24/7.

-All resident transfers and referrals are coordinated with residents and families.
+All residents' transfers and referrals are coordinated with residents and families/whānau.